When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 There are several key reasons the Bafang mid-drive is suitable for an electric mountain bike conversion.

-- Power transfer: Power from the motor is transferred to the rear wheel via the drive-chain and gearing.
+- Power transfer: Power from the motor is transferred to the rear wheel via the drive chain and gears.
 This allows the motor to spin much faster, which helps to make it more efficient and produce higher torque.

-- Customisable settings: One of the great things about the Bafang mid-drive is the ease of which it can be ‘configured’ by the rider.
-Using the optional USB programming lead and free, easy to use software you can fine-tune the pedal assist characteristics to suit your personal needs.
+- Customisable settings: One of the great things about the Bafang mid-drive is the ease with which it can be ‘configured’ by the rider.
+Using the optional USB programming lead and free, easy-to-use software you can fine-tune the pedal assist characteristics to suit your personal needs.

 The Bafang mid-drive is hard to beat when it comes to performance.
-The BBS02B 750w and BBSHD 1000w produce impressive amounts of assist in the higher power levels, more akin to a small electric motorcycle.
+The BBS02B 750w and BBSHD 1000w produce impressive amounts of assistance in the higher power levels, more akin to a small electric motorcycle.
+Below, I’ve detailed the maximum peak power available from all the Bafang variants.

 |BBSHD||48v (54.4v) x 30A||1632w|